 Finally, practice English as much as you can in your daily life.
 Have conversations with your friends in English.
 Find a partner with whom you can comfortably speak English and read a lot of books.
 This will help you to get rid of your nervousness, anxiety, and uneasiness.

-There’s nothing to be afraid of in IELTS Speaking part.
+There’s nothing to be afraid of in the IELTS Speaking part.
 Just make sure you relax, take your time and express yourself as best you can when you are in there.
 Good luck on the journey of mastering a beautiful language and not just an exam.